 Document security pitfalls

-Even with password protection and watermarking, you’re entrusting all the business materials in your virtual data room to each viewer.
+Even with password protection and dynamic watermarking, you’re entrusting all the business materials in your virtual data room to each viewer.
 When you share documents with legacy VDRs, you’re effectively hoping for the best.
 If you rely solely on password protection, sharing your virtual data room is as easy as sharing the password.

 For this reason, viewer verification is a must for virtual data rooms in 2019.
 Virtual data rooms that offer viewer verification empower you to require viewers to not only enter their email to access your VDR, but also click a link in a confirmation email to verify their identity.
 This can dramatically reduce the spread of the high-stakes materials in virtual data rooms.

 When it comes to getting a general, unsophisticated feel for prospect interest, legacy virtual data rooms may suffice.
 Intralinks and Merrill Datasite only offer general glances at document analytics across roles and segments.
 These document analytics begin and end at the VDR-level; they show you which document or documents dominated prospect engagement time.